immcantation/immcantation/README.md

 specialized computational methods.

 The Immcantation framework provide a start-to-finish analytical ecosystem for high-throughput AIRR-seq datasets.
+Although Immcantation is focused on BCRs, methods are applicable to TCRs.
 Beginning from raw reads, Python and R packages are provided for pre-processing, population structure determination, and repertoire analysis.

 ### Repository